shawaiz-khan/weather-app/README.md

 ## **Contributing**

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Contributions are always welcome!
+If you have ideas or suggestions, feel free to fork the repository and submit a pull request.

 ## **License**

-This project will be licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

 ## **Future Enhancements**

-- **Offline Support**: Cache weather data for offline access.
+- **Offline Support**: Allow the app to cache weather data for offline access.
-- **Notifications**: Notify users of severe weather alerts.
+- **Severe Weather Alerts**: Notify users of severe weather conditions.
+- **Additional Forecast Details**: Add more detailed weather metrics and insights.